Large-scale estimation of random graph models with local dependence: Discussion

 \section{Discussion}

-The two-step likelihood-based approach proposed here enables massive-scale estimation of exponential-family random graph models with unknown neighborhood structure provided that the number of neighborhoods $K$ is known.
+The two-step estimation approach proposed here enables large-scale estimation of models with local dependence and unknown block structure provided that the number of blocks $K$ is known.
 An important direction of future research are methods for selecting $K$ when $K$ is unknown.
-We note that even in the special case of stochastic block models, the issue of selecting $K$ has not received much attention---with the exception of recent work by \citet{Sa15} and \citet{Wa15}.
-Extending such methods to the more general models considered here would be useful.
+We note that even in the special case of stochastic block models, the issue of selecting $K$ has not received much attention, with the notable exception of recent work by \citet{Sa15}, \citet{Wa15}, and others.
+Whether---and how---the developed methods can be extended to models with local dependence is an open question, but having scalable methods for selecting $K$ would doubtless be useful in practice.